Sid Smith front page

 And swiftly hid behind the door.

-And promptly altered overnight:
+And strangly altered overnight:

 “We must endure.
 Just one last push,”